Canon 200D vs Olympus E-620

 It is notable that the 200D offers wifi support, while the E-620 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the 200D and the E-620 have been discontinued, but can regularly be found used on eBay.
+Both the 200D and the E-620 have been discontinued, but can regularly be found used on ebay.
 The E-620 was replaced by the Olympus E-600, while the 200D was followed by the Canon 250D.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the 200D and E-620 can be found, respectively, in the Canon 200D Manual (free pdf) or the online Olympus E-620 Manual.

 So what is the bottom line?
 Is the Canon 200D better than the Olympus E-620 or vice versa?
 The listing below highlights the relative strengths of the two models.